colinhiggs/pyramid-jsonapi/docs/source/client.rst

 ~~~~~~~~~

 The JSON API spec doesn't say much about filtering syntax, other than that it
 should use the parameter key ``filter``.
-In this implementation, we use syntax
-like the following:
+There are multiple filtering syntaxes
+available in pyramid_jsonapi.

+The first is simple filtering and has been
+available since the first release.
+It uses the following syntax:

 .. code::